su1214/mining-homework/exercise 3/exercise_3.md

 considered under the green_certified (tree 3).
 We then constructed 2 more tree models, one having all the variables and the other one without leasing_rate, Rent, LEED and Energystar as features (tree 1 and 2).
-The specifications are `revenue ~ .`,
-`revenue ~ . - LEED - Energystar - leasing_rate - Rent`, and
+The specifications are `revenue ~ . - CS_PropertyID`, `revenue ~ . - LEED - Energystar - leasing_rate - Rent - CS_PropertyID`,
-`revenue ~ . - LEED - Energystar` for each model 1, 2, and 3.
-We
+and `revenue ~ . - LEED - Energystar - CS_PropertyID` for each model 1,
-compared the three models with cross validated in-sample rMSE’s with the fold of 5.
+2, and 3.
+We compared the three models with cross validated in-sample rMSE’s with the fold of 5.
 The table for the rMSE’s are below.
 As the one that takes all the variables into account has the lowest rMSE, we choose this model to take to the final decision.
 We then also pruned the tree to see if this would increase the performance.

 |      |   Tree 1 |   Tree 2 |   Tree 3 |
 |:-----|---------:|---------:|---------:|